microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 Developers rely on editors for a few additional reasons:

 - *Debugging* helps uncover bugs and errors by stepping through the code, line by line.
-Some editors have debugging capabilities, they can be customized and added for specific programming languages.
+Some editors have debugging capabilities; they can be customized and added for specific programming languages.
 - *Syntax highlighting* adds colors and text formatting to code, making it easier to read.
 Most editors allow customized syntax highlighting.
 - *Extensions and Integrations* are specialized tools for developers, by developers.
 These tools weren't built into the base editor.
 For example, many developers document their code to explain how it works.
 They may install a spell check extension to help find typos within the documentation.
 Most extensions are intended for use within a specific editor, and most editors come with a way to search for available extensions.
 - *Customization* enables developers to create a unique development environment to suit their needs.
 Most editors are extremely customizable and may also allow developers to create custom extensions.